WilliamScarbro/Quantum/README.md

 * numpy 1.19.4
 * ipycanvas 0.8.2 - required for bloch circle visuals

-(These specific versions are not necessarily required, but these are the version I am running)
+(These specific versions are not necessarily required, but these are the versions I am running)

 For ipycanvas to work, the result of ```$ jupyter nbextensions list``` should be